 What Are the Requirements for Getting an Apostille Stamp?

 If you are adopting a child from another country, you may be required to get an apostille stamp on your adoption documents.
+Most commonly requested documents for international adoption include birth certificates, adoption decrees, financial statements, and psychological evaluations.
+Commonly requested documents may vary depending on the receiving country, but typically include financial statements and psychological evaluations, as these are often required to verify the financial stability and mental fitness of adopting parents.
 But what exactly does this entail?
 This section will discuss the specific requirements for obtaining an apostille stamp.
 From ensuring the originality of your documents to obtaining notarization and proper government agency issuance, we will cover all the necessary steps to successfully obtain an apostille stamp for your adoption documents.

 1. The Documents Must Be Original